reckoning-machines/walkforward-backtest/README.md

 to do:
 - allow for user input for 'score'
-- add docstring comments
+- test Process inheritance for runtime improvement if any
 - allow for feature engineering inside the class
 - convert to a pip installable library module
-- test Process inheritance for runtime